I do my best to make sure you do not need to worry about the surrogacy legal process, and that the end result is what you were hoping for.

 I will draft the documents for the court, as well as affidavits for the parties and physician to sign.
 When everything is complete, I will file the documents with the court as soon as permitted.
 The next step for the client is to relax, enjoy the pregnancy and anticipation, and await the arrival of the baby(ies).

-If the parents are international clients and require passports for travel out of the country with the baby, I will assist in obtaining the proper documentation on an expedited basis.
+If the parents are international clients and require passports for travel out of the country with the baby, I can assist in obtaining the proper documentation on an expedited basis.